animalCodes/ab_lang_comparisons/spec/sqrt.md

 >
 > While there are various methods of estimating a seed value, they end up being more complicated than the actual computation itself.
 So in the interest of simplicity, we'll use an initial estimate of 1.
 >
-> The below method of computing the integer part iterates once more than strictly necessary, as Heron's Method *roughly* doubles the number of correct digits per iteration, we only need to iterate *2* more to compute the 5 decimal digits.
+> The below method of computing the integer part iterates once more than strictly necessary, as Heron's Method *roughly* doubles the number of correct digits per iteration, we only need to iterate *twice* more to compute the 5 decimal digits.

 ```
 guess = 1